-- 6. In the Service Name field, type a descriptive service name. - 7.
-In the Service User list, select Any (the default) to allow this service to be used by any computer on the Internet.
-Otherwise, select Single address, and enter the IP address of one computer to restrict the service to a particular computer. - 8.
+- 7. In the Service Name field, type a descriptive service name. - In the Service User field, select Any (the default) to allow this service to be used by any computer on the Internet.
+Otherwise, select Single address, and enter the IP address of one computer to restrict the service to a particular computer. - 9.
 Select the service type, either TCP or UDP or both (TCP/UDP).
-If you are not sure, select TCP/UDP. - 9.
-In the Triggering Port field, enter the number of the outbound traffic port that you want to cause the inbound ports to open. - 10.
-Enter the inbound connection port information in the Connection Type, Starting Port, and Ending Port fields. - 11.
+If you are not sure, select TCP/UDP. - 10.
+In the Triggering Port field, enter the number of the outbound traffic port that will cause the inbound ports to be opened. - 11.
+Enter the inbound connection port information in the Connection Type, Starting Port, and Ending Port fields. - 12.
 Click Apply.
 The service appears in the Port Triggering Portmap table.